“If history were taught in the form of stories, it would never be forgotten.”

 I love this quote from Rudyard Kipling, because it rings true for virtually everything we read, listen to, or watch on television.

 Wherever a good story is involved, we’re more likely to enjoy what we’re hearing or reading, and (importantly), we’re much more likely to remember it.

 That’s why the business world is so big on stories.
 Because when it comes to attracting new customers and letting those customers know about the quality of their products or services, stories rank among the most effective types of communication.

-So if you enjoy writing stories, but you want to get paid significantly well to do so (as much as $200 to $300 an hour), you’ll love this month’s Barefoot Writing Opportunity on case studies…
+So, if you enjoy writing stories, but you want to get paid well to do so (as much as $200 to $300 an hour), you’ll love today’s Barefoot Writing Opportunity on writing case studies…

 Make a Steady Income Just by Sharing Your Client’s Stories

 A case study is basically a “success story” about a company’s product or service.
 Think of it like a longer, professionally-written testimonial or a “customer review” presented and crafted as a story.

 But a case study does more than just talk about the product or service.
 Typically, it involves taking a problem that a customer might be having and then presenting the product or service as the key to solving that problem.